 is proudly associated with the

 Jim is the Chief Financial Officer of Forsyth Barr.
-He has over 20 years’ experience as an accountant in a variety of roles, including audit for a major chartered accounting firm, group accountant in an Australian government owned entity, a position in acquisitions and mergers for an Australian company.
-He holds a Bachelor of Commerce from the University of Otago and is a member of the New Zealand Institute of Chartered Accountants (NZICA).
+He has over 25 years’ experience as an accountant in a variety of roles, including audit for a major chartered accounting firm, group accountant in an Australian government owned entity, a position in acquisitions and mergers for an Australian company.
+He holds a Bachelor of Commerce from the University of Otago and is a member of Chartered Accountants Australia New Zealand (CAANZ).

 Hilary began working life as a trained nurse and when her two daughters were older, completed the Otago University’s Certificate of Social Work.
 She was employed by the Department of Internal Affairs and Labour as a regional manager of community economic development programmes, working in partnership with many community organisations throughout Otago and Southland for over twenty years.
 Hilary has continued involvement with Dunedin and Naseby organisations in a governance role.
 She joined the AFCC Board in 2000 and was the Chairperson for 12 years.